What Drives Policy Change? Insights from the Kaleidoscope Model of Food Security Policy

 Danielle Resnick, Senior Research Fellow & Governance Theme Leader, IFPRI

 David Pelletier, Professor, Cornell University College of Human Ecology

 What explains the persistence of socially suboptimal policies over long periods of time?
 What factors and forces provoke episodes of reform that punctuate long periods of policy inertia?
 Given the growing need to achieve policy impact with scarce resources, these key questions increasingly preoccupy the international donor and research communities.

-The seminar will discuss the model’s robustness based on findings from fieldwork applications in Ghana, Malawi, South Africa, Tanzania, and Zambia with respect to two very different policy domains—namely, agricultural input subsidies and human micronutrient interventions.
+The seminar discussed the model’s robustness based on findings from fieldwork applications in Ghana, Malawi, South Africa, Tanzania, and Zambia with respect to two very different policy domains—namely, agricultural input subsidies and human micronutrient interventions.